JeremieDemarchez/iCasa_Smartwatch/src/site/markdown/heater.md

 </tbody>
 </table>

-We take into account physical consideration to compute the temperature (expressed in Kelvin unit) returned by the device.
-We have considered that the room has no thermal loss and the external temperature does not influence the internal temperature.
+<p>We take into account physical consideration to compute the temperature (expressed in Kelvin unit) returned by the device.
+We have considered that the room has no thermal loss and the external temperature does not influence the internal temperature.</p>

 <div class="hCard">Methods</div>